For many men, lidocaine sprays are a safe and effective way to treat premature ejaculation. Can they work for you?

 Reactions are varied but typically mild.

 Some men experience simply too much loss of sensitivity, and for them, it's important to test dosage and dial it back.

-Over-desensitization can lead to a temporary loss of erection, but as soon as the lidocaine effects start wear off, all functions will return to normal.
+Over-desensitization can lead to a temporary loss of erection, but as soon as the lidocaine effects start wearing off, all functions will return to normal.

-For example, Promescent Delay Spray lasts about up to an hour after application.
+For example, Promescent Delay Spray can last up to an hour after application.